Zimbabwe’s Natural Heritage

 The Cost of Conservation

-It is important to remember that having rhinos on private land is not to the advantage of the landowner . . .
+It is important to remember that having rhinos on private land is no longer to the advantage of the landowner . . .

 Black and white rhinos are endangered species that require substantial resources to protect, without the advantage of generating an income due to the limited tourism industry in Zimbabwe.

-Since accepting the responsibility for black rhinos, the Bubye Valley Conservancy has had to increase the size of its anti-poaching force by a factor of 6!
-Not only were more personnel required, but they also had to be trained to deal with a whole new level of poacher; not the subsistance level snaring they were used to – but professional killers armed with automatic weapons.
+Since accepting the responsibility for black rhinos, the Bubye Valley Conservancy has had to drastically increase the size of its anti-poaching force, and will continue to do so as poaching pressure increases.
+Not only was more personnel required, but they also had to be trained to deal with a whole new level of poacher; not the subsistance level snaring they were used to – but professional killers armed with automatic weapons.
 More vehicles were required, as was a specialised radio communication system, kit, weapons, and a full-time experienced anti-poaching manager to run and lead the team.
-This all costs a lot of money – and we are very grateful to organisations such as The Beit Trust and The Lowveld Rhino Trust, as well as many of clients and friends (see our 'Thanks' page) for stepping up and donating much needed equipment and funds.
-The annual running costs of the anti-poaching operation however, still amount to upwards of US$ 300,000 per annum.
-The shareholders of the Bubye Valley Conservancy have to somehow find the resources in the ever more difficult business environment – and with none of this money being generated by the rhinos themselves.
+We are very grateful to organisations such as The Beit Trust and The Lowveld Rhino Trust, as well as many of clients and friends (see our 'Thanks' page) for stepping up and donating much needed equipment and funds.
+The annual running costs of the anti-poaching operation however, still amount to upwards of US$ 300,000 per annum, none of this money being generated by the rhinos themselves.

 But there is Hope...